VectorLogoZone/vlz-contrib/README.md

  * No taglines
  * Transparent background
  * Dark foreground, so it looks good on a white/light background (except `-tile`).
+ * Convert text to curves: you cannot depend people already having a specific font installed.

 ## Naming guidelines